Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line

-As is well known, the group generated by Dehn twists in $\pi_1$-injectively immersed tori has finite index in the mapping class group of any compact $3$-manifold (see, e.g., \cite{MCGThenandNow}).
-So, for some power $m$, the isotopy class of the self orbit equivalence $h^m$ is in the group generated by Dehn twists.
-We will show only horizontal Dehn twists are needed, i.e. $[h^m] \in D_{\varphi}$, thus proving the forward direction of the theorem.
+The proofs of both statements use the fact that the group generated by Dehn twists on tori has finite index in the mapping class group of any orientable $3$-manifold.
+(See \cite{JoBook} for explanation and history of the proof).

-A self orbit equivalence $h^m$ which preserves the tori $T_i$ up to isotopy can be isotoped along flow lines to produce a self orbit equivalence preserving each $T_i$ setwise.
-Thus, we assume that $h^m$ has this property.
-This allows us to complete the proof in two steps, as follows.
-First, we show that the restriction of such a diffeomorphism $h^m$ to each Seifert piece is isotopic to an element generated by horizontal Dehn twists.
-Thus, after composition with an element of $D_\varphi$, we can assume that $h^m$ is generated by Dehn twists in the decomposition tori $T_i$.
-Second, we show that such a map is generated by only horizontal Dehn twists.

-As in the introduction, we let $\Sigma_1, \dots, \Sigma_k$ be the base orbifolds of the Seifert fibered pieces of $M$, and in the case of non-uniqueness of the Seifert fibration in a piece, we choose the unique Seifert fibration for which the weak foliations of $\varphi$ are horizontal.
-We use the notation $\widehat{\MCG(\Sigma_i)} < \MCG(S_i) $ for the group of horizontal lifts of $\MCG(\Sigma_i)$.

-\begin{lemma} Let $S_i$ be a fixed Seifert piece, with base orbifold $\Sigma_i$.
-Let $g$ be the restriction to $S_i$ of a self orbit equivalence that preserves $S_i$.
-Then the isotopy class of $g$ is in $\widehat{\MCG(\Sigma_i)}$. \end{lemma}

-\begin{proof} According to Proposition \ref{prop_horizontal_twist_are_realized}, the group $\widehat{\MCG(\Sigma_i)}$ is realized by self orbit equivalences of $\varphi$.
-Hence, up to composition with some appropriate self orbit equivalences, we can assume without loss of generality that $g$ projects to the identity in $\MCG(\Sigma_i)$.
-We wish to show that $g$ is then actually isotopic to the identity.
+\begin{proof}[Proof of Theorem \ref{thm_oneJSJpiece}] By Corollary \ref{cor_horizontal_twists}, any isotopy class $[f]\in D_{\mathrm{per}}$ is represented by a self orbit equivalence.
+For the other containment, suppose that $f$ is a self orbit equivalence contained in $D$.
+We assume for a contradiction that $f$ cannot be written as a product of elements in $D_{\mathrm{per}}$.
+Since elements of $D_{\mathrm{per}}$ are self orbit equivalences, up to composition with such a map we can assume that $f = D_{\beta_1} \circ \dots \circ D_{\beta_k}$, where $\trans_{\varphi}(\beta_i) \neq 0$ for all $i$.
+In fact, we will only use that one of these has nonzero translation number.